-You may wish to see a page with some historical background information first.
+You may wish to see a page with some historical background information and showing a gate of Angkor Thom first.

 When comparing Angkor to cities of other ancient civilizations two aspects are immediately evident: the small relevance of funerary monuments and the minimal use of inscriptions to celebrate the achievements of the kings: the first aspect is explained by the belief in reincarnation and the tradition of cremation, which both contributed to diminishing the importance of a burial site.
 The lack of inscriptions is perhaps due to a very limited knowledge of writing which made them useless in conveying messages to most of the king's subjects.

 Decoration of a terrace in Angkor Thom (Terrace of the Leper King)

 Reliefs had often just a decorative purpose, with similar subjects being repeated in very large numbers, but there were also narrative reliefs

 depicting stories from mythology or history; they had the same function that frescoes had in Europe and were used by the kings to speak to the people.

 Angkor's reliefs are mainly bas-reliefs, sculptures in which the figures never project more than half their true depth from the background.

 Columns had rarely a supporting function; they were just a decorative element; this aspect was emphasized by plenty of moulded rings.
 Lintels were usually decorated with an elaborate curvilinear motif starting from a kala, a symbol of all-devouring time, a monster with a remarkable upper jaw.

 They are sculptured in the thickness of the wall, and are curious from the scenes and costumes they represent.
 These scenes are drawn more from the sacred books of the people than from their history; for men with ten heads and twenty arms, fantastic animals, griffins and dragons, are favourite subjects.